react-cosmos/react-cosmos/docs/usage/user-interface.md

 State synchronization between multiple renderers is supported, with one primary renderer controlling the state while the others mirror it.

-> **Note** The React Native renderer operates as a remote renderer, synchronizing its state with the Cosmos UI via `WebSocket`.
+> The React Native renderer operates as a remote renderer, synchronizing its state with the Cosmos UI via `WebSocket`.

 ## Reload Renderer

 The reload renderer button triggers a full reload of the fixture preview.

-> **Note** The renderer reload button also works for React Native apps by calling `DevSettings.reload` inside the renderer.
+It is particularly useful for React Native apps, as it invokes `DevSettings.reload` within the renderer.

 ## Open Fixture Source